amantus-ai/llm-codes/spec.md

 ## Executive Summary

-LLM Codes is a powerful web application that transforms technical documentation from 69+ major documentation sites into clean, AI-optimized markdown files.
+Web Documentation to Markdown Converter is a powerful web application that transforms technical documentation from 69+ major documentation sites into clean, AI-optimized markdown files.
 Supporting everything from programming languages and web frameworks to cloud platforms and AI/ML libraries, the tool addresses the critical gap between rapidly evolving technologies and AI coding assistants' knowledge cutoffs, enabling developers to provide current documentation context across the entire development ecosystem for better code generation.

 ## Problem Statement

 AI coding assistants face several challenges with documentation:

 - Knowledge cutoffs prevent awareness of new APIs and frameworks
 - Raw HTML documentation contains noise that confuses AI models
 - Platform-specific availability strings clutter the context